Banff: Snowshoeing in Alberta Canada

 “Let’s cross the bridge,” said Turcot, momentarily confusing the group.
 “We’re in Assiniboine Provincial Park and you’re standing on a lake.”

-We began crossing the sizeable, frozen body of water.
+We began crossing the sizable, frozen body of water.
 Walking on water – albeit water frozen solid to a depth of at least four inches – felt like a mystical right of passage, surreal and empowering.

 “A lot of people visiting Banff don’t make it up here,” the outdoor enthusiast quipped.
 “And they definitely don’t get to walk across a lake.
 If you don’t get out and appreciate what is here, you can’t see what you’re missing.